cfossguy/grafana-cloud-workshop/breakout4/README.md

 4. Choose a method for forwarding metrics: *Via Grafana Agent*
 5. Choose your platform: *Select your OS* and *Architecture*
 6. Copy: *Download and install the binary for your OS* commands
-7. Open a new terminal tab in your *gcloud-workspace* folder
+7. Open a new terminal tab in your *grafana-workspace* folder
 8. Paste: *Download and install the binary for your OS* commands
 15. Download grafana agent config template `curl -O https://raw.githubusercontent.com/cfossguy/grafana-cloud-workshop/main/breakout4/agent-config.yaml`
 10. Open your grafana cloud browser tab